Way-too-early predictions for the 2024 US Men’s Olympic basketball roster - NewsBreak

 Way-too-early predictions for the 2024 US Men’s Olympic basketball roster

 The US men’s olympic basketball squad took home the gold once again earlier this summer, claiming their seventh first-place finish in the eight Olympics since the US started sending professional players.
-Despite being loaded with talent, Team USA got off to a shakey start, losing multiple exhibition games and falling to France in their first game of pool play.
-While they would eventually find their footing, their early struggles were a testiment to how far the rest of the world has come in terms of basketball development.
-For team USA, this development only gets scarier as they look to the future.
-Three most likely candidates to be the best player in the world by 2024 (Luka Doncic, Joel Embiid and Giannis Antetokounmpo) are foreign-born.
-If the US hopes to remain on top, they’re going to have to send their best to Paris in three years.
-Let’s project which players will be in their primes at that point and attempt to construct the best possible roster for the 2024 Olympics.clutchpoints.com
+Despite being loaded with talent, Team USA got off to a shakey start, losing multiple exhibition games and falling to France in their first […] The post Way-too-early predictions for the 2024 US Men’s Olympic basketball roster appeared first on ClutchPoints.www.basketball-addict.com

 Comments / 0